ml-lab-cuny/menge_ros/README.md

 replace  \<Common class="2" r="0.26" external="0"/> with \<Common class="2" r="0.26" external="1" start_angle=-1.96 end_angle=1.918 increment=0.0005817 range_max=25/>.
 The "external" variables ensures that the new agent is controlled externally.
 2. The radius of the robot can be configures by varying r=0.26.
 3. The laser range, the field of view and the number of scanners can be set by changing start_angle, end_angle, increment and range_max.
 Currently set to Fetch robot specifications. (http://docs.fetchrobotics.com/FetchAndFreight2016.pdf)
+4. All distances are in meters and angles in radians

 Examples:
 1. https://youtu.be/Q-qEu4oBmsw